Water rates to rise slightly in 2023

 The difference in volume rates for customers who live inside Denver compared to those who live in the suburbs is due to the Denver City Charter (see Operating Rules), which was changed in 1959 to allow permanent leases of water to suburban water districts based on two conditions: 1) there always would be an adequate supply for the citizens of Denver, and 2) suburban customers pay the full cost of service, plus an additional amount.

-Learn more about water efficiency tips and available rebates.
+Learn more about water efficiency inside and out at denverwater.org/BestPractices.

-Using less water means more water can be kept in the mountain reservoirs, rivers and streams that fish live in, and Coloradans enjoy.
-And using less water also can lower your monthly water bills, saving money.
+And using less water means more water can be kept in the mountain reservoirs, rivers and streams that fish live in, and Coloradans enjoy.
+It also can lower monthly water bills, saving money.

-“We are continuing our work maintaining and replacing water mains in the street, building a new state-of-the-art treatment plant and water quality laboratory, preparing for the needed expansion of Gross Reservoir and replacing old, customer-owned lead service lines to protect our customers from the risk of lead in drinking water,” Lochhead said.
+“We are continuing our work upgrading our infrastructure, building a new, award-winning state-of-the-art water treatment plant, a new water quality laboratory, expanding Gross Reservoir and replacing old, customer-owned lead service lines to protect our customers from the risk of lead in drinking water,” Lochhead said.

-“At the same time, we use the tools available to us to help pay for the necessary investment in our system and keep our rates as low as possible.”
+“At the same time, we work to keep our rates as low as possible for our customers.”

-In addition to rates paid by customers, Denver Water relies on bond sales, cash reserves, hydropower sales and the fees paid when new homes and buildings are connected to the system.
+In addition to rates paid by customers, Denver Water relies on bond sales, cash reserves, hydropower sales, grants and the fees paid when new homes and buildings are connected to the system.

 The utility does not make a profit or receive tax dollars.
-It reinvests money from customer water bills to maintain and upgrade the water system.
+It reinvests money from customer water bills and fees to maintain and upgrade the water system.